openhealthcare/opal/doc/docs/reference/subrecords.md

-## Opal Subrecords
+## OPAL Subrecords

-Opal Subrecords are models that relate to either Patients or Episodes, and inherit from base classes `opal.models.PatientSubrecord` or `opal.models.EpisodeSubrecord`
+OPAL Subrecords are models that relate to either Patients or Episodes, and inherit from base classes `opal.models.PatientSubrecord` or `opal.models.EpisodeSubrecord`

 They themselves inherit from the mixins `opal.models.ToDictMixin`, `opal.models.UpdateFromDict`